Churches that Excommunicate for Divorce

 People Who Are Thriving...After Being Excommunicated

-- Another woman's story, Stephanie's, is told in 6 parts on Pastor Jeff Crippen's anti-abuse blog UnholyCharade.com.
+- Another woman’s story, Stephanie’s, is told in six parts on Pastor Jeff Crippen’s anti-abuse blog UnholyCharade.com.
 Stephanie is an emotional and physical abuse survivor who was excommunicated from her church.
 Today she is thriving.
-Reformed Pastor Jeff Crippen tells her story and points out the evil the church has done to Stephanie.
-He takes Stephanie's side, and offers churches a better way to handle these situations, complete with biblical rationale.
+Reformed Pastor Jeff Crippen tells her story and points out the evil her church had done to Stephanie.
+He takes Stephanie’s side, and offers churches a better way to handle these situations, complete with biblical rationale.

 Part 1 Part 2 Part 3 Part 4 Part 5 Part 6